steven-oehley/MeasureLinker/README.md

 A webmaifest file was used to allow users to download the app on their phone and have it appear as a mobile application.

+The project is available to view <a href="https://measurelinker.netlify.app/">here</a>.

 ### Technologies I Used 🧑‍💻:

 <hr>